-With da Silva out of prison, Workers’ Party seeks strategy
+With da Silva free, Brazil’s Workers’ Party seeks strategy

 Da Silva’s Workers’ Party successor, Dilma Rousseff was impeached in 2016 when former coalition members turned against her.
 And the Workers’ Party candidate in the last election, Fernando Haddad, lost with less than 45 percent of the vote.

-Political analyst Fábio Kerche, at the Federal University of Rio de Janeiro state, said da Silva has already sent signals that he would try to reach beyond the party core, to the center and center right, possibly building a broader democratic front against Bolsonaro.
+Political analyst Fábio Kerche, at the Federal University of Rio de Janeiro state, said da Silva has already sent signals that he would try to reach beyond the party, to the center and center right, possibly building a broader democratic front against Bolsonaro.

-He noted that da Silva has shown the ability to attract a broad range of voters and political allies alike, and said, “Once again, this will be his mission.”
+He noted that da Silva has shown the ability to attract a broad range of political allies and voters alike, and said, “Once again, this will be his mission.”

 During his two mandates, da Silva managed to implement a program heavily focused on fighting extreme poverty, without radicalizing his administration or alienating the business sector, Kerche said.

-Following his release from prison earlier this month, da Silva gathered thousands of supporters outside the Sao Paulo union that he once led and that later served as the base for his political career.
+Following his release from jail earlier this month, da Silva gathered thousands of supporters outside the Sao Paulo union that he once led and that later served as the base for his political career.

 He was accompanied by former presidential candidate Fernando Haddad and federal lawmaker Marcelo Freixo of the left-wing Socialism and Liberty Party.

+“I see him as an irreplaceable organizer of a leftist front that goes beyond elections, that has an agenda for Brazil’s society,” said Raul Pont, a member of the Workers’ Party and former mayor of Porto Alegre, from the party’s convention in Sao Paulo.

+“What we need from him the most is to strengthen the party and broaden the support for a progressive agenda,” Pont said.

-But many also wonder how much control the former leader is willing to let go.
-Da Silva is hoping that the Supreme Court will deliver a ruling that could cancel the cases in which he is accused of corruption and money laundering — and such a ruling would legally open the path to another presidential run.
+But many wonder how much control the former leader is willing to let go.
+Da Silva is hoping the Supreme Court will deliver a ruling that could cancel the cases in which he is accused of corruption and money laundering — and such a ruling would legally open the path to another presidential run.

-Brazilian political analyst Carlos Melos said the Workers’ Party has failed to prepare a successor.
-“There is this structural problem in the (Workers’ Party), which has not consolidated new leaderships in a dimension close to that of Lula.”

-Both Rousseff and Haddad lacked the charismatic spark that helped da Silva electrify audiences.
+Both Rousseff and Haddad lacked the charismatic populist spark that helped da Silva electrify audiences.

 Brazil, like much of Latin America, has struggled to shake off a certain cult of personality.

-“Unfortunately, right or left, personalities have a greater appeal than institutions,” Melos said.
+“Unfortunately, right or left, personalities have a greater appeal than institutions,” Melo said.

-Whether the former leader runs or not, all agree that he will act as the left’s great strategist, the brain of the campaign.
+Whether the former leader runs or not, all agree that he will be the brain of the campaign.

 “Any candidate on the left will have to reach out to the center, or he won’t win,” Melo said.
 “And any candidate on the left, will have to pass by (da Silva).”